xpert786/Backend/README.md

 # Future Enhancements
 - Add backend functionality for managing invoices and customer data.
 - Integrate real-time notifications using a service like Pusher or WebSockets.
-- Add more interactivity and data tables for managing documents and invoices.